ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 Operands refer to field names declared in the node’s `data` section.
 Parentheses around an identifier in an operand (e.g., `(x)`) are **ALWAYS** required.

 *   **Ordinary Opcodes**: Opcodes like `add`, `mul`, `and`, and `cpy` are Ordinary Opcodes.
 Their legality and precise runtime behavior are **entirely determined by the types of their operands in the scope of the data type of the `OperTarg`**.
-The compiler consults the `.arxtype` definitions to verify that the requested operation is supported (i.e., listed in the type's `ops` set) and to generate the correct low-level code (e.g., a native instruction, a library call, or a lowered instruction sequence).
+The compiler consults the `.arxtype` definitions to verify that the requested operation is supported (i.e., listed in the type's `ops` set) and to generate the correct low-level code.
 Arxil specifies 12 *recommended* Ordinary Opcodes, along with best practice guidelines for any custom Ordinary Opcodes, as detailed in Appendix A.1.

 *   **Generic Opcodes**: Some operators are part of Arxil's reserved language operators, including `exec`, `cond` and `cycl`.
 They have special meanings and formats, falling under the exceptional cases difined here, as detailed in Appendix A.2.